All statistics Calculators

 Key Terminology

-The probability that event B will occur.
+The event that A or B (or both) occur.

 Quick Knowledge Check